percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-1144](https://perconadev.atlassian.net/browse/EVEREST-1144) - While editing the backup storage in a PostgreSQL database backup schedule, an error was encountered after three backup schedules were created.
 The issue has been resolved now.

-- [EVEREST-1179](https://perconadev.atlassian.net/browse/EVEREST-1179) No confirmation msg on canceling creating a DB cluster by clicking on setting or Databases page

-- [EVEREST-1181](https://perconadev.atlassian.net/browse/EVEREST-1181) \[UI\] DB engine major version upgrade/downgrade should be disabled
+- [EVEREST-1181](https://perconadev.atlassian.net/browse/EVEREST-1181) - Database engine major version upgrade was not possible for MongoDB and PostgreSQL, so it should have been disabled in database edit.
+However, it was enabled.
+We have addressed this issue, and it is disabled now.

 - [EVEREST-1197](https://perconadev.atlassian.net/browse/EVEREST-1197) Mongodb database is not able to come up